-domestic violence victims are becoming displaced and homeless after leaving their violent and abusive homes.
+domestic violence victims are becoming displaced and homeless after leaving their violent homes.

 DID YOU KNOW?
 According to the NNEDV Snapshot Census done on September 14, 2016, there were 11,991 unmet requests.
 That means there were 11,991 people turned away from the shelter IN ONE DAY!